breadsong/Games/game1/readme.txt

 TO DO
 -----
-*Move map loading from ATL library to STI library *Program player loadoats with different properties *Program map/level transitions
+*Move map loading from ATL library to STI library *Program player loadouts with different properties *Program map/level transitions